The Piano Bar is getting into the swing of jazz festivities with this line-up of different artists for every night of the week

 Learn to SUP like a pro with High Five

 The challenge, the workout and the essence of surfing all in one package

-Though the essence of the practice dates back to ancient times, the movement only experienced a second coming when a few entrepreneurial Waikiki beach boys stood atop surf boards and used canoe paddles to glide out to snap photos of wayward tourists learning to hang ten on Hawaii’s legendary waves.
+Though the activity dates back to ancient times, the movement became popular when a few entrepreneurial Waikiki beach boys stood atop surf boards and used canoe paddles to glide out to snap photos of wayward tourists learning to hang ten on Hawaii’s legendary waves.
 It wasn’t long before SUPing, the act of slicing through the surface of the water on an oversized board with the help of a lightweight paddle, evolved into a sport of its own.

 Keen for a foray into a more extreme water sport.
 Read about kitesurfing in Cape Town.

 Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.